Andrew199617/js-syntax-extension/README.md

 - Classes with Type at the end need to show as error.
 - Save Enum as ts enum.
 - File rename updates typings file.
+- Make it so Static Variables only show as an option when you are calling them without using the 'this' keyword.
+Using class keyword in ts file gets us half the way there.

 # Known Issues